tandasat/DdiMon/README.md

 Implemented Breakpoint Handlers
 --------------------------------
-- ExQueueWorkItem (Pre)
+- ExQueueWorkItem
-A pre-handler prints out given parameters when a specified work item routine is not inside any images.
+The hook handler prints out given parameters when a specified work item routine is not inside any images.

-- ExAllocatePoolWithTag (Pre and Post)
+- ExAllocatePoolWithTag
-A pre-handler prints out given parameters when it is called from an address where is not backed by any images.
-A post-handler prints out a return value of the DDI.
+The hook handler prints out given parameters and a return value of ExAllocatePoolWithTag() when it is called from an address where is not backed by any images.

-- ExFreePool and ExFreePoolWithTag (Pre)
+- ExFreePool and ExFreePoolWithTag
-Pre-handlers print out given parameters when they are called from addresses where are not backed by any images.
+The hook handlers print out given parameters when they are called from addresses where are not backed by any images.

-- NtQuerySystemInformation (Post)
+- NtQuerySystemInformation
-A post-handler takes out an entry for "cmd.exe" from returned process information so that cmd.exe can be hidden from process enumeration.
+The hook handler takes out an entry for "cmd.exe" from returned process information so that cmd.exe is not listed by process enumeration.

 The easiest way to see those logs is installing NoImage.sys.
 - https://github.com/tandasat/MemoryMon/tree/master/MemoryMonTest